 - Lap Band to Gastric Bypass

-Some older bariatric procedures like Vertical Banded Gastroplasty (VBG) need to be revised to gastric sleeve or gastric bypass.
+Older bariatric procedures like Vertical Banded Gastroplasty (VBG) must be revised to gastric sleeve or bypass.
 In most cases, these procedures have been performed via open surgery and may not be feasible to be re-operated laparoscopically.

 Study on Re-Operative Bariatric Surgery

-The American Society for Metabolic and Bariatric Surgery (ASMBS), led by Dr. Sudan, analyzed the data of over 450,000 operations conducted over the 5-year period with an ending time in the spring of 2012.
-The procedures were performed with approximately 1,000 surgeons and over 700 hospitals, as reported by the Clinical Endocrinology News.
+The American Society for Metabolic and Bariatric Surgery (ASMBS), led by Dr. Sudan, analyzed the data of over 450,000 operations conducted over the 5-year period ending in the spring of 2012.
+The procedures were performed with approximately 1,000 surgeons and over 700 hospitals, as the Clinical Endocrinology News reported.

 The patients with re-operative surgery had a rate of 0.14 percent of mortality during surgery, with a rate of 0.26 percent at the one-year point after surgery.
 This analysis’s differences were also very nominal and seemed to indicate that a second surgery was no more dangerous than a first.

 These findings suggest that the original belief of bariatric surgery re-operative instances posed a great danger to patients over the first surgery.
 Dr. Sudan believes that a re-operative option for bariatric surgery patients is necessary and should be available to patients if there is little or no further danger over the first surgery.
-Many patients need re-operative surgery to fine-tune their first surgery and further their weight loss improvement.
-Also, there is a need for corrective surgeries to help make adjustments that might be necessary after the first surgery has been completed, and results are marked.
+Many patients need re-operative surgery to fine-tune their first surgery and improve their weight loss.
+Also, there is a need for corrective surgeries to help make adjustments that might be necessary after the first surgery has been completed, and the results are marked.

 During the 2014 Annual Digestive Disease Week conference, the presenters showed that patients’ benefits far outweigh the potential hazards related to secondary surgeries.
-This is a positive thing for all concerned and will mean better results for many patients who cannot access these operations.
-It will provide surgeons with more ability to get the patient’s results and make sure that they stay on the path to success in their weight loss efforts.
+This is positive for all concerned and will mean better results for many patients who cannot access these operations.
+It will give surgeons more ability to get the patient’s results and ensure they stay on the path to success in their weight loss efforts.

 The new information should help insurance companies and facilities provide better coverage for their insured individuals.
-Secondary surgeries are thought to be more dangerous in both the weight loss surgery profession and other fields such as bypass grafting and heart valve surgery.
-It is believed that the reduced instances of extreme danger for patients mean that they will have better access to the operations that are needed to improve their health.
+Secondary surgeries are thought to be more dangerous in both the weight loss surgery profession and other fields, such as bypass grafting and heart valve surgery.
+It is believed that the reduced instances of extreme danger for patients mean they will have better access to the operations needed to improve their health.